 JC Cellars was one of the original urban wineries in the East Bay with the winemaking taking place in the East Bay area, and a tasting room space near downtown Oakland.
 As the production grew, the wines were distributed in select markets nationwide for restaurant and retail sale.
 Jeff was making wine while Alexandra jumped on the road to work trade shows, establish distributor relationships, and sell wine to retail stores and restaurants, balancing being a Mom to two beautiful girls, and growing the sales of her winery.

-The new tasting room will be located in the heart of the Historic Sonoma square, with our winery operation just a short 20 miles away in Santa Rosa.
-This is an exciting time for us to make this move from urban winery to Sonoma Valley winery.
-We will always love our Easy Bay community, but this move is the next step in the growth of our winery.
+The tasting room is now located in the heart of the Historic Sonoma square, with our winery operation just a short 20 miles away in Santa Rosa.
+This was an exciting time for us to make this move from urban winery to Sonoma Valley winery.
+We will always love our Easy Bay community, but this move was the next step in the growth of our winery.

 Passion.
 Pride.
 Place